Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Accordion Page/README.md

 - 🎭 Add sliding fade-in animation for smoother content reveal
 -  Add CSS variables to easily change theme colors
 -  🎨 Add hover highlight effect to each question card
+-  🔁 Add “Expand All / Collapse All” version using JavaScript

 ## 👩‍💻 Developed by